maxime-tournier/bmo/README.md

 ./run.py
 ```

-The BMO character from Adventure Time will then simply looks at you as
+The BMO character from Adventure Time will then simply look at you as
 you move.